 The Educational Assistance Grant (EAG) is a need-based program.
-Annual award amounts range from \$400 to \$3,000 and are determined by student need.
-To be eligible for the EAG, a student must file a FAFSA or MSFAA by March 1 each year, be a Maryland resident (if you are a dependent student, your parent(s) must also have Maryland residency).
-You must be at a two or four year college or university in Maryland as a full-time, degree-seeking, undergraduate student.
+Annual offer amounts range from \$400 to \$3,000 and are determined by student need.
+To be eligible for the EAG, a student must file a FAFSA or MHEC One-App by March 1 each year, be a Maryland resident (if you are a dependent student, your parent(s) must also have Maryland residency).
+You must be at a two- or four-year college or university in Maryland as a full-time, degree-seeking, undergraduate student.

-Demonstrate financial need as determined by the FAFSA/MSFAA and MHEC and maintain Satisfactory Academic Progress (SAP).
+Demonstrate financial need as determined by the FAFSA/MHEC One-App and MHEC and maintain Satisfactory Academic Progress (SAP).